FociSolutions/github-foundations/GUARDRAILS.md

 ## After the first 30 business days

 Implementing the guardrails is one of the first steps to establishing a secure SCM platform.
-Departments are expected to continue implementing the security requirements as outlined in:
+After the controls established in the first 30 days, departments should be prepared to monitor their solutions and respond to threats, including keeping up to date on patches and updates.
+By adhering to these guardrails, departments will have a head start on many controls outlined in the below documents.
+It is expected that they will continue to work towards completing all of the following:

 - [Direction on the Secure Use of Commercial Cloud Services: Security Policy Implementation Notice](https://www.canada.ca/en/treasury-board-secretariat/services/access-information-privacy/security-identity-management/direction-secure-use-commercial-cloud-services-spin.html) (SPIN) 2017-01
 - [Government of Canada Security Control Profile for Cloud-Based GC Services](https://www.canada.ca/en/government/system/digital-government/modern-emerging-technologies/cloud-services/government-canada-security-control-profile-cloud-based-it-services.html)